stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Python itself does not require a specific directory structure for your projects.
 The Python packaging documentation describes two popular directory structures: [the src layout and the flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
 The [pyOpenSci project documentation on directory structures](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html) explains the practical differences between the two.

-For modern Python projects, use the src layout.
+Use the src layout for a project that creates Python _wheel_ packages.
 This requires you to use [editable installs](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) of the packages in your project.
-[PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) support editable installs.
+[PDM](https://pdm-project.org), [uv](https://docs.astral.sh/uv/) and [Hatch](https://hatch.pypa.io) support editable installs.

+> By default, uv will create a project with the flat layout.
+Use the _--lib_ flag to create a project with the src layout.

 ### Use Virtual Environments for Development

 The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define one or more separate sets of packages for each Python project, and switch between them.
 This ensures that a set of packages that you use for a specific purpose do not conflict with any other Python packages on the system.
 Always use Python virtual environments for your projects.

 Several tools automate virtual environments.
 The [mise](https://mise.jdx.dev) version manager includes [support for virtual environments](https://mise.jdx.dev/lang/python.html#automatic-virtualenv-activation).
 The [pyenv](https://github.com/pyenv/pyenv) version manager supports virtual environments with the [virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv).
-If you use a tool like [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your projects, these also manage Python virtual environments for you.
+If you use a tool like [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your projects, these also manage Python virtual environments for you.

 You can set up and use virtual environments with _venv_, which is part of the Python standard library.
 This is a manual process.